PlutonusDev/Casanova/docs/_coverpage.md

 > An idiot-proof framework for Discord.JS.

-- Common and understandable syntax and function names,
+- Common and understandable syntax and function names.
-- Amazing performance,
+- Amazing performance.
-- Predictable abstractions, and
+- Predictable abstractions.
-- 100% coverage of the Discord API
+- 100% coverage of the Discord API.

 [Guide](/guide)
 [GitHub](https://github.com/PlutonusDev/Trio)